amperity/amperity-docs/amperity_datagrid/source/table_email_ampid_assignment.rst

 .. caution:: You should only configure the list of Amperity ID and email address attributes, and then update the priority for ranking Amperity IDs and email addresses.

    For most tenants, the thresholds should not be updated.
-No other sections within the **Email Ampid Assignment** table require updates.
+No other sections within the **Email AmpID Assignment** table require updates.

 .. table-email-ampid-assignment-configure-table-caution-end